 - Created on the 22 February, 2017.

 Free cortisol saliva ELISA kit is an accurate in vitro quantitative method for detecting free cortisol in any species using saliva samples.
-This salivary cortisol ELISA kit has a minimum sensitivity detection limit of 24.0 pg/ml.
+This assay has a minimum sensitivity detection limit of 24.0 pg/ml.

 Cortisol that can also be called compound F hydrocortisone is produced in the adrenal cortex within the zona fasciculate or the zona reticularis.
 Majority of it is found to bound either to cortisol-binding globulins (CBG)(around 90%) or albumin (approx. 7%), whilst only a small fraction between 1-3% is found either as unconjugated or free cortisol.
 This is the biologically active form of cortisol and it is released in salvia and is then excreted through the kidneys as a relatively small portion among many of the metabolites of cortisol.
 The amount of free cortisol that is present in blood is responsible for regulating its secretion in the adrenal cortex via a negative feedback mechanism through corticotropin releasing hormone (CRH) within the hypothalamic region and through the ACTH within the pituitary gland.